 Get Those Shower Tracks Sparkling Clean

-Start by pouring vinegar onto a paper towel so that it’s pretty much soaked.
-Then lay this onto the tracks, and let them sit for 30 minutes.
-Soak and lay enough paper towels to cover the length of your shower tracks.
-Turn on your exhaust fan during this process because the smell of vinegar can be strong.
+Begin by pouring some vinegar onto one of the paper towels.
+The paper towel needs to be soaked.
+Then lay this onto the tracks and let it sit for about 30 minutes.
+You should have enough paper towels to cover the length of your shower tracks.
+As you leave the room, flip the exhaust fan on so it removes the strong smell of vinegar over time.

-After 30 minutes, remove the paper towels, and take your old toothbrush and run it across the tracks.
-With a little bit of effort, all the gunk should brush right off.
-Use the Q-tips to clean tight spots like corners and around screws.
-When you’re done scrubbing, take the spray bottle and rinse all the vinegar off the tracks.
-Once you’re done it should look as good as new!
+Once your 30 minutes is up, remove the paper towels, and take your old toothbrush and rub it along the tracks.
+The residue should brush right off.
+For the corners and areas with screws, use the Q-tips.
+Whenever you are done scrubbing, take the spray bottle and rinse all the vinegar off the tracks.

 If you’re sick and tired of cleaning shower door tracks, you should consider installing heavy glass shower doors.
 These types of shower doors typically swing open, and don’t normally require as much hardware including tracks.
 Check out our gallery of heavy glass shower doors to see the difference.